screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#how-do-i-cancel-a-freeze-window-and-prevent-a-future-scheduled-build"
     - title: 'How do I know if my build ran with the latest SCM git sha?'
       url: "#how-do-i-know-if-my-build-ran-with-the-latest-scm-git-sha"
+    - title: 'Why do I get "Pipeline does not have admin, unable to start job." message?'
+      url: "#why-do-i-get-pipeline-does-not-have-admin-unable-to-start-job-message"
 ---

 # Frequently Asked Questions